robinmoon2/robinmoon2/README.md

 * 🌍  I'm based in Paris
 * ✉️  You can contact me at [robinlhyver@gmail.com](mailto:robinlhyver@gmail.com)
-* 🚀  I'm currently working on [My word game project](http://github.com/robinmoon2/Word-game.git) and on the testing of the [Console App Visuals Library](https://github.com/MorganKryze/ConsoleAppVisuals)
+* 🚀  I'm currently working on [The travelers project](https://github.com/THE-TRAVELERS/Embed-Control) and on upgrade C++ skills and the [google test mocker](https://google.github.io/googletest/gmock_for_dummies.html) in embedded systems
-* 🧠  I'm learning Arduino, Robotics, Flutter, Optimization of coding habits
+* 🧠  I'm learning C++, Robotics, C, Optimization of coding habits
-* ⚡  Coffee is my life
+* ⚡  Coffee is great

 ### Skills